Discover how you can bolster your mobile security from solution implementation to endpoint management in this one-hour webinar.

 At the end of the day, whether you choose to use BYOD, CYOD or something else, the acronym describing your program isn’t as important as choosing the proper balance between the various elements.
 Your goal should be to match the level of investment in applications, support and devices.
 Once you do that, you can call it whatever you want.

 Need help with your mobile strategy?
-Get our free white paper on planning a mobile initiative from start to finish, and our free guide and template for developing a BYOD policy tailored to your organization.
+Get a comprehensive guide to planning a mobile initiative from start to finish, and download a free white paper to learn to design and roll out a comprehensive CYOD plan.